 The futuristic 40-storey building is no ordinary Macau hotel.

-The infrastructure is described as the first free-form exoskeleton-bound high-rise building in the world.
+The infrastructure is described as the first free-form exoskeleton-bound high-rise building in the world and is an impressive landmark in Macau.

 It cost US$1.1 billion and used 28,000 tons of structural steel (four times the amount of wrought iron used to build the Eiffel Tower!).